Top tips for self-filming: part one

 - test the record function, play it back, and make sure everything’s looking and sounding OK, before you get going properly.

 No matter how simple, these tips and tricks will help you capture the best possible footage from your makeshift set-up.
-Keep an eye out for the next part of our self-filming blog post series and, if you’d like help editing your self-filmed videos, check out our partner page and the services Fine Young Films offer.
+Keep an eye out for the next part of our self-filming blog post series and, if you’d like help editing your self-filmed videos, then get in touch.